dmobrienllc/p1-dress-my-ride/README.md

 5. [FAQs](#faqs)
 ### General Info
 ***
-### dress-my-ride, because apparently I can't just walk outside and look at the weather!
+### aka gear-bot(), because apparently I can't just walk outside and look at the weather!

 Web based application showing the user at a glance the proper attire to be worn for that days' ride.
 Also makes recommendations for trip packing based on 5 day forecast at any destination.
+Yes.

 ### Screenshot
 ***